rob-alexa/salesforce-user-contacts/README.md

 Prerequisites:

-* custom picklist field called Status (Status__c) on the contact object with values of 'Active' and 'Inactive'
+* custom picklist field called Status (Status__c) on the contact object, with values of 'Active' and 'Inactive'
 * custom metadata type of Employee Contact Setting (Employee_Contact_Setting__mdt) with custom field of ID (ID__c) and record called Company Account (Company_Account)